Siachen Base Camp (India): History

 Colonel Narendra Bull Kumar took expeditions to the Siachen area in 1978, 1982, 1983 and 1984 to scale Sia Kangri (24,350 feet) and Indira Col and Saltoro Kangri-I (25,400 feet), and skied to Bilafond La, Sia La and Turkistan La.

 This area was captured by India in 1984 in Operation Meghdoot to preempt Pakistan's Operation Ababeel.
 In 1987, Operation Rajiv was launched to successfully capture Quaid Post from Pakistan which was renamed to Bana Post by India.
 The Quaid Post was manned by soldiers of the Shaheen Company (3rd commando battalion), a part of Pakistan's Special Services Group.
 It was commanded by Subedar Ataullah Mohammed.

 Tourism

 India allows several tourist and civilian activities in Siachen area.
 To exploit the potential for tourism, the government is making ongoing efforts to improve connectivity.
+It is part of the Bharat Ranbhoomi Darshan initiative of the Indian Military which will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations, it entails 77 battleground war memorials in border area including the Longewala War Memorial, Sadhewala War Memorial, Siachen base camp, Kargil, Galwan, Pangong Tso, Rezang La, Doklam, Bum La, Cho La, Kibithu, etc.

 There is a recurring planned annual civilian expedition from Siachen Base Camp to Indira Ridge, Indira Col and other features.
 India has opened up the entire area from Siachen Base Camp at 12,000 ft to Kumar Post at 15,000 ft for the regular tourism for the civilians.
 Bana Post at 20,500 ft will remain off limit to tourists.
 Temperatures drop to below minus 60 degrees celsius during the winter.